-- The debt relief provider negotiates a monthly payment and reduced interest rate with the creditor that results in elimination of the debt in 3-5 years.
+- The debt relief provider negotiates a monthly payment and reduced interest rate with the creditor that results in the elimination of the debt in 3-5 years.

 - The customer makes a single payment to the debt relief provider, including a monthly administration fee based upon the amount of debt enrolled in the program.
 This fee usually ranges between $10 and $50 per month.
-The debt relief provider then disperses the agreed upon payment amounts to each individual creditor.
+The debt relief provider then disperses the agreed upon payment amounts to each creditor.

-DMPs generally work well for people who are current with their payments, but just cannot make any progress on the balances due to high interest rates.
+DMPs generally work well for people who are current with their payments but cannot make any progress on the balances due to high interest rates.
 By closing the accounts to avoid future debt, and having negotiated monthly payment and lowered interest rate, DMP customers can repay their unsecured debt within 3-5 years.